mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-All DATA frames received on that stream as well as all HTPP/s datagrams with the specified Datagram-flow-ID are forwarded to the target server by adding an IP header and sending the packet on the respective raw socket.
+All DATA frames received on that stream as well as all HTPP/s datagrams with the specified Datagram-flow-ID are forwarded to the target server by adding an IP header (see section {{IP-header}} below) and sending the packet on the respective raw socket.

-IP packets received from the target server must be mapped to an active forwarding connection and it payload is then respectively forwarded in an DATA frame or HTTP datagram to the client.
-The masque server should use the same forwarding mode as used by the client.
-If both modes, datagram and stream based, are used, it is recommended to the same mode as most recently used by the client or datagram mode as default.
-Alternatively, the client might indicate a preference in the configuration file.
+IP packets received from the target server are mapped to an active forwarding connection and its payload is then respectively forwarded in an DATA frame or HTTP datagram to the client (see section {{receiving}} below).

 ## Error handling